Robust Constraints on the Physics of the MeV Emission Line in GRB 221009A from Optical Depth Arguments: Implication on the physical origin of the emission line

 as the maximum value of $\sigma_{\gamma\gamma}$ is about 0.72 $\sigma_{\rm T}$.
 Now, suppose the energy in the photons which participated the pair production is less than $\sim10\%$ of those which did not (which can be demonstrated via detailed simulation).
 The former are photons with $h\nu^\prime\gtrsim$\,MeV (so that $h\nu^\prime_1+h\nu^\prime_2>2m_ec^2$), and the latter are those with $h\nu^\prime\sim$\,keV ($E^\prime_{\rm{peak}}\sim$\,keV).
 As a result, the number ratio $\eta/(1-\eta)$ between them, should be less than 10$^{-4}$.
 We take $\eta/(1-\eta)\lesssim10^{-4}$ into the above lower limit of $E_{\rm{iso}}$ to obtain:

 where $R_{\rm{prod},16}$ is $R_{\rm{prod}}$ in unit of $10^{16}$\,cm, and $E_{\rm{peak},100}$ is the observed $E_{\rm{peak}}$ in unit of 100 keV.
 Equation (\ref{eq:limit}) gives a limit in the parameters space of the Amati relation ($E_{\rm{iso}}$-$E_{\rm{peak}}(1+z)$), where \pair production in GRB prompt emission is only possible in those sources above this limit (see figure \ref{fig:limit}).
 As we can see from figure \ref{fig:limit}, there are a few candidates lie beyond the limit line when $R_{\rm{prod},16}=1$, and there are tens of candidates when $R_{\rm{prod},16}=0.3$.
 We list these candidates in tables \ref{tab:1} and \ref{tab:2}.

-It should be note that, passing the criterion (equation \ref{eq:limit}) alone does not guarantee annihilation line be observed in those GRBs, for there are more requirements such as fast cooling, efficient annihilation and optically thin conditions for the line photons to emerge.
-Furthermore, even if the line emission emerge from a GRB, its luminosity still needs to be high enough to be detected.
+It should be noted that, passing the criterion (equation \ref{eq:limit}) alone does not guarantee annihilation line be observed in those GRBs, for there are more requirements such as fast cooling, efficient annihilation and optically thin conditions for the line photons to emerge. {\revise For instance, the fast cooling of \pair pairs is closely related to the luminosity of the GRB.}

+{\revise Furthermore, the detectability of the emission line depends not only on whether the line photons can be produced and escape but also on more factors, such as the relative strength of the spectral line compared to the continuum prompt emission, the flux or fluence of the line emission, detectors’ energy and time resolution, as well as the background level during observation.
+A detailed and more quantitative study would be necessary to provide a reliable prediction on the detectability.
+In reality, it would be more convenient to directly conduct line searches in the archival data of the selected burst candidates listed in Table \ref{tab:1}}.